 If a film of algae or scum builds up on the bottom of your boat, it will be easier to remove if it is not allowed to dry out.
-Use a fine grade of steel wool if the buildup does not come free with a thorough scrubbing.
-If your boat will remain in the water for more than three months, check with your dealer about the best bottom coating to use for preventing algae or scum buildup.
+If your boat will remain in the water for more than three months, check with your dealer about the best bottom coating to use for cleaning and preventing algae or scum build-up.

-CLEAR PLASTIC AND PLEXIGLASS
+CLEAR PLASTIC, PLEXIGLAS, POLYETHYLENE AND FIBERGLASS